 We need to bring all of our social efforts together this year.
 Social media marketing and social media advertising, are still there but with unobtrusive propriety.
 Leading the way is social selling, using social tactics and technology to reach your audience by building relationships by listening, engaging and making sure you are in that right place at the right time. (which isn’t going to be 5 mins per day)

 Spend time on Social Media

 One of the Social Media Trends in 2020 has to be LinkedIn.
 It’s becoming much more the place to be for many businesses, entrepreneurs and CEOs.
-It’s already becoming more open to alternative posts that aren’t just business posts so that we can actually get to know one another but there is a line – do be careful not to treat it like Twitter, Instagram oFr Facebook.
-Don’t post too often and don’t post things like rubbish snaps of holidays, your cat or food pics, you can be more personal but make sure that its quality content, and again do not spam users.
-Especially before yo have even connected.
-Also make sure you have a profile picture, that is a headshot, preferably with a plain background and a personalized URL
+It’s already becoming more open to alternative posts that aren’t just business posts so that we can actually get to know one another but there is a line – do be careful not to treat it like Twitter, Instagram or Facebook.
+Don’t post too often and don’t post updates such as rubbish snaps of holidays, your cat or food pics, you can be more personal but make sure that its quality content, and again do not spam users.
+Especially before you have even connected.
+Sending a greeting to connect with a message, I’d like to connect with you so I can sell you my service, not a great idea.
+Also, make sure you have a profile picture, that is a headshot, preferably with a plain background and a personalized URL